-For purchases not exceeding the amount prescribed in A.R.S. § 41-2535, including construction, the agency chief procurement officer shall issue a request for quotation under R2-7-D303 unless any of the following apply:
+For purchases not exceeding the amount prescribed in A.R.S. § 41-2535, including construction, the agency chief procurement officer shall issue a request for quotation under R2-7-D302 unless any of the following apply:

 - 1. The purchase can be made from a state or agency contract; - 2.
 The purchase can be made from a set-aside organization as established in Article 10; - 3.
-The purchase is not expected to exceed \$5,000.00; - 4.
-The purchase is made as a sole-source procurement under A.R.S. § 41-2536; - 5.
+The purchase is not expected to exceed \$10,000.00; - 4.
 The agency chief procurement officer makes a written determination that competition is not practicable under the circumstances.
 The purchase shall be made with as much competition as is practicable under the circumstances.